-If a student seeking readmission has attended another institution since leaving LaGrange College, he/she will - if admitted - be considered as a transfer student.
+If a student seeking readmission has attended another institution since leaving LaGrange College, the student will - if admitted - be considered as a transfer student.
 Transfer students will be subject to the Bulletin in force at the time of their transfer back to LaGrange College.

-ADMISSION GUIDELINES FOR ADULT AND DEGREE COMPLETION PROGRAMS a.
-High School Diploma:
+ADMISSION GUIDELINES FOR ADULT PROGRAMS